MungaiVic/printf/README.md

+i'm not the smartest coder,but I sure can pick smart devs.
-Teamwork is the secret that makes common people achieve uncommon results i'm not the smartest coder,but I sure can pick smart devs
+Teamwork is the secret that makes common people achieve uncommon results.